ealush/vest-website/docs/writing_tests/advanced_test_features/dynamic_tests.md

 Within your `each` callback you can add your tests.
 It is recommended that you add each tests a unique "key" prop as the last argument.
 This will guarantee correct behavior when tests are removed, or their order changes.

+If you have just one test of each field (= the field name is a unique value), you can use the field name as the key as well.

 ```js
 import { create, test, each, enforce } from "vest";